Johnknoxbovas/Artificial-intelligence-/README.md

-import random
+# Simple chatbot in Python

-# Define a dictionary of user inputs and responses
+# Define a function to respond to user input
-responses = {
-    "hello": ["Hi there!", "Hello!", "Hey!"],
-    "how are you": ["I'm good, thanks!", "I'm just a bot, but I'm here to help.", "I'm functioning well."], "what's your name": ["I'm a chatbot.", "I don't have a name, but you can call me ChatGPT.", "I go by ChatGPT."], "bye": ["Goodbye!", "Farewell!", "See you later!"],
+def chatbot_response(user_input):
+    if "hello" in user_input:
+        return "Hello!
+How can I assist you?" elif "how are you" in user_input:
+        return "I'm just a computer program, but I'm here to help.
+What can I do for you?" elif "bye" in user_input:
+        return "Goodbye!
+Feel free to return if you have more questions."
+    else:
-    "default": ["I'm not sure how to respond to that.", "Could you please rephrase that?", "I don't understand."]
+        return "I'm not sure how to respond to that."
-}

-# Main chatbot loop
+# Main loop for the chatbot
 while True:
-    user_input = input("You: ").lower()
+    user_input = input("You: ")

-    # Check if the user wants to exit
-    if user_input == "bye":
-        print("Chatbot: Goodbye!")
-        break

-    # Search for a response in the dictionary, or provide a default response
-    response = responses.get(user_input, responses["default"])
+    response = chatbot_response(user_input)
-    print("Chatbot:", random.choice(response))
+    print("Chatbot:", response)